 2. Mobility and security

 Some countries are more dangerous than others.
-This could be as simple as a safety briefing before mobilisation, or a fully-fledged security team.
+This could be as simple as a safety briefing before mobilisation, or a fully-fledged security team and ongoing assignment management.
 Make sure you’re confident your provider is a safe pair of hands.

 The same also applies to data and information.
 Ensuring this is kept secure throughout dealings with third-parties across the world is easier said than done, but vital to protect both your people and commercial interests.

 In today’s connected world, it’s possible in theory to do this all remotely from an office in Houston or London.
 In practice though, there’s no beating genuine, on-the-ground local knowledge.

 A mobility specialist steeped in the local culture and environment will likely have

 A better handle on local laws and regulations

 Will know how to operate safely (having lived there themselves)

 And know which third-party services to contract if necessary.

 And a local presence adds a human element too.